+The song's time signature and key signature are seen below the song title and directly above the on-F 4/4 Key Meter 100% 190 🏽 0.00 Tempo screen piano keyboard.
 The song tempo is seen to the right of the time signature and key signature.
 Click in the tempo field to open the Tempo dialog and type in the tempo in beats-per-minute (bpm).